-Serologic tests can involve a number of laboratory techniques.
-Different types of serologic tests can be used to diagnose various health issues.
-Tests have one thing in common: they all focus on proteins made by the body’s immune system.
-This vital body system helps keep us healthy by destroying foreign invaders that can make us ill.
-It doesn’t matter what type of technique is used in the laboratory during serologic testing—the process for the patient is the same.
+Serologic tests are blood tests that look for antibodies in your blood.
+They can involve a number of laboratory techniques.
+Different types of serologic tests can diagnose various disease conditions.
+Serologic tests have one thing in common.
+They all focus on proteins made by your immune system.
+This vital body system helps keep you healthy by destroying foreign invaders that can make you ill.
+The process for having the test is the same regardless of which technique the laboratory uses during serologic testing.

-To understand serologic tests and why they are useful, it is helpful to know a little about the immune system and why we get sick.
+To understand serologic tests and why they’re useful, it’s helpful to know a little about the immune system and why we get sick.

 Antigens are substances that provoke a response from the immune system.
-They are most often too small to be seen with the naked eye.
-They can enter the human body in a number of ways—through the mouth, through broken skin, or by the way of the nasal passages.
+They are most often too small to see with the naked eye.
+They can enter the human body through the mouth, through broken skin, or through the nasal passages.
 Antigens that commonly affect people include the following:

-Sometimes the body mistakes its own healthy tissue for outside invaders and produces these unnecessary antibodies.
-This is called an autoimmune disorder.
-Serologic testing can detected these antibodies to help your doctor diagnose an autoimmune disorder.
+Sometimes the body mistakes its own healthy tissue for outside invaders and produces unnecessary antibodies.
+This is known as an autoimmune disorder.
+Serologic testing can detect these antibodies to help your doctor diagnose an autoimmune disorder.

-A blood sample is all that the laboratory will need to conduct serologic testing.
+A blood sample is all that the laboratory needs to conduct serologic testing.

 The testing procedure is very quick.
-The pain level for most people is not severe.
-Excessive bleeding and infection may occur.
-However, the risk of either of these is very low.
+The pain level for most people isn’t severe.
+Excessive bleeding and infection may occur, but the risk of either of these is very low.

-An agglutination assay shows whether antibodies exposed to antigens will cause “clumping.”
+- An agglutination assay shows whether antibodies exposed to certain antigens will cause particle clumping.

 Normal Test Results

-Antibodies are produced in response to antigens.
-No antibodies indicate a lack of a current or past infection.
-Results that show there are no antibodies in the blood sample are considered normal.
+Your body produces antibodies in response to antigens.
+If testing shows no antibodies, it indicates you don’t have a current or past infection.
+Results that show there are no antibodies in the blood sample are normal.

-Antibodies in the blood sample often mean the patient has had an immune system response to a specific antigen from either a current or a past exposure to a disease or foreign protein.
+Antibodies in the blood sample often mean you’ve had an immune system response to a specific antigen from either a current or a past exposure to a disease or foreign protein.

-The testing may also be done to diagnose an autoimmune disorder.
-In that case, antibodies to normal or non-foreign proteins (antigens) would be present in the blood.
+The testing may also diagnose an autoimmune disorder.
+In that case, antibodies to normal or non-foreign proteins or antigens would be present in the blood.

-The presence of certain types of antibodies can also mean that the patient has immunity against one or more antigens.
-As a result, future exposure to the antigen or antigens is not likely to result in illness.
+The presence of certain types of antibodies can also mean that you’re immune to one or more antigen.
+This means that future exposure to the antigen or antigens won’t result in illness.

 - fungal infections

 The care and treatment provided after serologic testing can vary.
-It will often depend on whether antibodies were detected.
-It may also depend on the nature of the immune response and its severity.
+It often depends on whether antibodies were found.
+It may also depend on the nature of your immune response and its severity.

-The bacteria, virus, parasite, or fungus in the body will multiply over time.
-In response, the immune system will produce more antibodies.
-As a result, they will be easier to detect as time goes on and the infection gets worse.
+The bacteria, virus, parasite, or fungus in your body will multiply over time.
+In response, your immune system will produce more antibodies.
+This makes them easier to detect as time goes on and the infection gets worse.

-The tests results may show the presence of antibodies related to chronic conditions, such autoimmune disorders.
+The tests results may also show the presence of antibodies related to chronic conditions, such autoimmune disorders.